Mihonarium/moratorium.ai/docs/intro.md

 Artificial neural networks can implement algorithms that are smart, have an internal representation of some goals and try to achieve these goals (what we call “agentic”).
 The field of modern machine learning focuses on searching for neural networks that implement algorithms that perform well on some objective, and this search tends to go towards smarter and more agentic systems, but we have very little insight into what the algorithms that we find actually do.

 We know how to find systems with *some* goals and we get better at finding “agentic” systems, but we have no idea how to precisely specify goals that would be safe for a superhuman system to pursue, and furthermore, we don’t even know how to find systems with *any* goals that we’d want AIs to have.
-The default path to a superhuman AGI is a path to a system with alien goals that have no place for human values.
-We don’t know how to make sufficiently advanced AI systems care about humans at all, or have any of the goals we'd want it to have.
-The technical problem of creating AI that’s aligned with human values consists of multiple hard-to-solve parts, and researchers don't expect to be able to solve it in time.
+The default path to a superhuman AGI is a path to a system with alien goals that have no place for human values. **We don’t know how to make sufficiently advanced AI systems care about humans at all**, or have any of the goals we'd want it to have.
+The technical problem of creating AI that’s aligned with human values consists of multiple hard-to-solve parts, and researchers don't expect to be able to solve it in time, unless governments intervene.

 If a capable enough mind doesn't care about humans, then we’re just atoms it can use to achieve its random alien goals (and also entities that produce a threat of launching another AI that it’d have to deal with), and the natural consequence is that everyone (literally) dies as a side effect of AI utilising all available resources on cosmic scales.